chris-hatton/mpp-composite-example/README.md

 :warning: Before proceeding to test Composite behaviours; you may need to clean any published `org.example:library:1.0-SNAPSHOT` artifact from within your Maven Local (`~/.m2`) folder.

 ### Running via Composite Project

+ℹ️ The capabilities described here are subject to verification of [KT-52172](https://youtrack.jetbrains.com/issue/KT-52172/Multiplatform-Support-composite-builds)

 An improved workflow should be possible by using the Composite project; this is intended to 'loosely couple' the Library and App projects in the same Gradle and - by extension - IDE workspace.